 Before buying a house in Amsterdam, know the market

-He or she knows all your wishes and needs and looks for a suitable home that is already on the market or still has to come on the market.
-The big advantage is that a purchasing realtor knows the market, the circumstances, the environment and takes into account your financial possibilities and thus ensures that you do not pay more for the home than necessary.
+Amsterdam is a large and, above all, diverse city.
+If you are going to buy a house, a purchasing realtor is recommended.
+The big advantage is that a purchasing realtor knows the market, the circumstances, the environment and takes into account your financial possibilities — ensuring that you do not pay more for a home than necessary.

 What’s this erfpacht when you buy a house in Amsterdam?

-If you do not know whether you have to buy or rent a house in Amsterdam, you can consider how your monthly income if you rent or buy a house in Amsterdam.
-The differences per month (net) can already amount to more than 700 euros!
+If you do not know whether you have to buy or rent a house in Amsterdam, you can consider how your monthly income is affected if you rent or buy a house in Amsterdam.
+The differences per month (net) can already amount to more than €700!

 Can you actually get a mortgage in the Netherlands?

 Expat Mortgage Platform can help you out with all that.
 Feel welcome to set up a meeting, no strings attached, with one of their English-speaking advisors.
 They’ll show you what comes to play when you decide to buy a house in the Netherlands step-by-step and in proper English.

 After the first meeting with them, you’ll also know a pretty precise figure of what you can get as a mortgage, which helps to determine your range for when you go house hunting in the Netherlands.

-Oh, and in case you’re wondering, with Expat Mortgage Platform all your documents in this great buying-a-house-in-the-Netherlands adventure are also in English.
+Oh, and in case you’re wondering, with Expat Mortgage Platform all your documents in this great buying-a-house-in-the-Netherlands adventure are also in English!